claudiob/pypeton/README.markdown

         pil                  # to use models.ImageField
         django-imagekit      # to deal with image size, thumbnails

-* run the command `./req` to install the new requirements
+* run the command `python manage.py require` to install the new requirements

 * edit apps/pictures/models.py to begin as: